 Some try to argue that the Internet allows for a greater extension of knowledge and, after all, what is wrong with off-sourcing our memories to allow for more, ah, ‘creative’ thoughts?

-Alas, much.
-For, to return to the beginning, it is our memories that make us who we are.
+And this am I myself.
 If our memories are all off-sourced, then who really are we?
 Is this why Millennials are so possessive of their phones, because their technologies have quite literally become them?
 If you lose your ‘device’, have you lost a part of yourself?
 Is this why we no longer converse, neither on the phone, nor, in person?
 Why we are losing our culture, our imaginations, and why we are so easily led?
 Have we lost our capacity to think deeply, which, almost by definition, requires memory?

 Carr does not delve into these deeper philosophical questions, but we may use his book, and the scientific research which he references, as a starting point for us to do so.
 His conclusions are fully in line with the Catholic and Thomistic doctrine of human persons as body-soul composites.
 As Saint Thomas puts it, it is neither the body nor the soul that act, but the person, body and soul.
-So we should not be surprised that our minds have a physical substrate, and that developing our minds and our memories, our very selves, requires focus, attention, effort and concentration, akin to physical exercise.
+So we should not be surprised that our minds, which are immaterial, have a physical substrate, and that developing our minds and our memories, our very selves, requires focus, attention, effort and concentration, akin to physical exercise.
 Without these, our minds will remain largely empty or, at the very least, shallow.